Permit Speed Across Northern Westchester: How Long Each Town Actually Takes

 What “Permit Speed” Actually Measures

-The speed numbers also assume standard alterations (kitchen, bath, interior reconfiguration, like-for-like exterior replacements).
+The speed estimates also assume standard alterations (kitchen, bath, interior reconfiguration, like-for-like exterior replacements).
 Larger additions, structural projects, and projects with environmental triggers run longer in every town.
 The rank order generally holds; the absolute numbers shift up.

 Yorktown